PaddlePaddle/Parakeet/examples/wavenet/README.md

 ```

 1. `--config` is the configuration file to use.
 You should use the same configuration with which you train you model.
 2. `--data` is the path of the LJspeech dataset.
 A dataset is not needed for synthesis, but since the input is mel spectrogram, we need to get mel spectrogram from audio files.
 3. `checkpoint` is the checkpoint to load.
 4. `output_path` is the directory to save results.
 The output path contains the generated audio files (`*.wav`).
 5. `--device` is the device (gpu id) to use for training. `-1` means CPU.

-example script:
+Example script:

 ```bash
 python synthesis.py --config=./configs/wavenet_single_gaussian.yaml --data=./LJSpeech-1.1/ --device=0 experiment/checkpoints/step_500000 generated